Her Dad Was No Father of the Year

 Memorial.
 Neighbors who fell victim to Jackson’s false alarm that an anonymous child abductor was loose in their community weren’t exactly unhappy to see him locked up either.

-The Forensic Files episode closed with a look at the tree that kids from McDonald Elementary, where Valiree attended school, planted as a memorial to her.
+The Forensic Files episode closed with a view of the tree that kids from McDonald Elementary, where Valiree attended school, planted as a memorial to her.
 They chose a plumb tree with red leaves that reminded friends of her hair.

 So where are the parties today?
 There’s no recent information available online about Dannette Schroeder, but the Web did turn up some intelligence on others related to the case: